 Press the pen or mouse button and move the cursor through the menu category, through your choice, and then back to the menu center.
-Screen Sharing: Share Your Desktop With Others SOMETIMES YOU NEED TO WORK on your own computer, and yet you still want to show and involve others in what you're doing.
+Screen Sharing: Share Your Desktop With Others SOMETIMES YOU NEED TO WORK on your own computer, and yet you still want to involve your team in what you're doing.
 Perhaps you need to use an application that isn't installed on the public computer, or there are too many files to easily copy up to it.
-You may want to share your desktop to a to the class and invite other students to temporarily work on your desktop with you.
+You may want to share your desktop to a colleague next to you so they can temporarily work on your desktop with you.

-In these situations, you can show your own computer's desktop to by "pushing" it to a public screen or the faculty computer.
+In these situations, you can show your own computer's desktop to the team by "pushing" it to another computer, e.g. a public screen.
 This is similar to plugging a secondary display into your computer's video-out plug, but is simpler and easier because it is done without cables.
 The simplest mode is "Show To," where your computer's desktop is shown on another screen, but other participants cannot interact with your desktop.
 A more advanced mode is "Share To."
 Other participants can see your computer's desktop and can also interact with it using their own mouse and keyboard.
 In this mode, your desktop temporarily becomes a shared worksurface.
-To share your screen, open the Participants list in the mini-panel.
-Right-click on the computer name where you wish to show your desktop; this is typically one of the public screens, but could be the faculty computer instead.
+To share your screen, open the Participants list in the Mini-Panel.
+Right-click on the name where you wish to show your desktop; this is typically one of the public screens, but could be another user's computer instead.
 From the pop-up menu, choose "Share To" or "Show To," depending on whether or not you want others to be able to interact with your computer.
-After the sharing session has been approved (by clicking a dialog that appears on the target computer), a window will open on the target computer showing your computer's desktop.
-The minipanel on the sending computer will turn white to visually distinguish it from the mini-panel on the target computer.
-To stop sharing, you can either right-click the target computer's name in the mini-panel again and choose "Stop Sharing" from the menu, or someone can simply close the viewing window on the target computer.
-Note: When you use "Share To" to show your computer's desktop to a public screen, PointRight will be temporarily disabled for you.
+After the sharing session has been approved by the recipient, a window will open on the receiving computer showing your computer's desktop.
+The Mini-Panel on the sending computer will turn white to visually distinguish it from the Mini-Panel on the receiving computer.
+To stop sharing, you can either right-click the receiver's name in the Mini-Panel again and choose "Stop Sharing" from the menu, or someone can simply close the viewing window.
+Note: When you share your computer's desktop to the Host or a Public Client screen, PointRight will be temporarily disabled for you.
 This is necessary to prevent a cursor "feedback loop."
 For similar reasons, you can only "show" the Host computer's desktop when sending it to another computer.